-When you walk into a shop and it’s immediately clear what they sell, what their focus is and how their products can improve your life - you almost float in.
+When you walk into a shop and it’s immediately clear what they sell, what their focus is and how their products can improve your life - you almost float in, their value proposition is clear from the get go!

 You deftly follow the subtle cues they have to guide you from section to section before ending up at the till in the most organic way with a basket full of goodies.